Lion Logo Lion Fundamentals Guides Components Blog Toggle darkmode

 The user-input-changed event is listened to by the FormatMixin: it should be regarded as the equivalent of the input event of the platform, but for custom built interaction elements.
 You now synchronized modelValue, which can be regarded as the glue to integrate all other functionality like parsing/formatting/serializing, validating, tracking interaction states etc.

 N.B.
-Make sure you never override other property getters than the one mentioned in this tutorial, because those properties will loose their reactivity (they won't be considered anymore in the update loop of LitElement).
+Make sure you never override other property getters than the one mentioned in this tutorial, because those properties will lose their reactivity (they won't be considered anymore in the update loop of LitElement).
 Whenever a .modelValue/.formattedValue/.serializedValue needs to be computed, use parser/formatter/serializer

 Implement with the following code: